-Boards have an obligation to Shareholders to explain what is meant by both "substantial discount" and "substantial period of time."
-A Board may retain discretion; however, the credibility of any Board is irretrievably linked to how it exercises that discretion.
-Board credibility is enhanced by clarifying the meaning of vague statements as by so doing it demonstrates its independence from the Manager.
+Boards owe an obligation to Shareholders to explain what is meant by both "substantial discount" and "substantial period of time".
+A Board may retain discretion, however the credibility of any Board is irretrievably linked to how it exercises that discretion.
+Board credibility is enhanced by highlighting its view of the meaning of vague statements as by so doing it demonstrates its independence from the Manager.